m2f0/mario-mcp-personal/README.md

 ---

-## 🚀 What does this API provide?
+## 🚀 What does this API offer?

 - **📄 Public Professional Profile**
-  Complete info such as name, job title, location, experience, certifications, publications, languages and education (via LinkedIn).
+  Information such as name, job title, location, experiences, certifications, publications, languages, and education (via LinkedIn).

 - **📂 Public GitHub Repositories**
-  Updated list of public projects.
+  Updated list of my GitHub projects.

 - **📝 Blogposts and Articles**
-  Relevant content from my blog.
+  Content extracted from my blog on HUB IA Brasil.

 ---

-## 📁 How to Consume
+## 📁 How to use this API?

-The API exposes **simple RESTful endpoints in JSON format**, designed for:
+The API exposes **simple RESTful endpoints in JSON format**, designed for direct consumption by:

-- **LLMs (Claude, GPT, Llama, etc.)** seeking updated info.
+- **LLMs (Claude, GPT, Llama, etc.)**
-- **Web apps, bots, integrations.**
+- **Web apps, bots, and integrations.**
-- **Anyone interested in public data.**
+- **Users interested in my public profile.**

-### 🔗 Base URL for Consumption
+### 🔗 Base URL

 ```
 https://mcp.mariomayerle.com